 Published on March 14th, 2017 | by Alex Obert0

 Professional wrestling encompasses everything of a good drama – the finery of costume, the grandeur of staging, and emotion in the highest sense.
 It is a spectacle that can lead you on a roller coaster ride from grief to awe and anger to tears in a second’s notice.
-The same array of emotion can be applied to stories shared by the characters of the squared circle once the camera stops rolling.
+The same array of emotion can be applied to wrestling journeys shared by the characters of the squared circle once the camera stops rolling.
 Here’s a look into the wrestling state of mind from a few during important times in their careers.

 If I have a day where I’m frustrated or I’m in a bad mood, sometimes I’ll call my dad or one of my friends and start venting to them about something and my dad will say, ‘Listen, you just told me that you got into an argument with Dusty Rhodes.’
 Then I take a step back and I go, ‘Oh yeah, I forgot.
 This is where I’m at.’
 So it’s really cool, definitely a thrill all the time.”
 [Note: This was said by Corey prior to Dusty’s passing in June 2015]